This post contains some affiliate links. Please see our disclosures for more information.

-As you create content, you want to make sure people are reading it and that your blog is getting noticed so don't be afraid to share it far and wide.
-Facebook, Instagram, Twitter, Pinterest etc are just a few social media sites where you can get started with promoting your content (hey, you can even start with friend and family!).
+As you are creating content, you want to make sure people are reading it and that your blog is getting noticed so don't be afraid to share it far and wide.
+Facebook, Instagram, Twitter, Pinterest etc are just a few social media sites where you can get started with promoting your content.
+Hey, you can even start with friends and family!.

-In order not to get overwhelmed though, pick one or two platforms to start and set some time aside once a week to schedule your content for sharing.
+In order not to get overwhelmed though, pick one or two platforms to start.
+Set some time aside once a week and schedule your content for sharing.
 I use Later (specifically for my Instagram) and SmarterQueue (for Facebook, Twitter, LinkedIn etc) and love them both.